conan-io/docs/integrations/custom.rst

 Extending Conan
 ---------------

-There are other powerful mechanisms to integrate other tools with Conan, check the :ref:`Extending Conan <extending-conan>` section.
+There are other powerful mechanisms to integrate other tools with Conan, check the :ref:`Extending Conan <extending>` section.